FAQ for Creative Industry Apprenticeships

 Apprenticeships are an amazing way to gain hands-on practical experience with some of the industries biggest employers, all while earning a qualification and receiving a wage.
 Below are answers to some of the frequently asked questions about apprenticeship placements.

-How do I apply for a VFX, Camera Prep Technician, or Junior Animator Apprenticeship?
+How do I apply for a Junior Visual Effects or Junior Animator Apprenticeship?

 When does recruitment open?